-The mere idea of swimsuit shopping is enough to send some women running for the hills.
-Trying to figure out what fits, what style is the most flattering and how to compliment your figure while taming trouble spots can be tough.
-If you know how to find your swimsuit size though, you can eliminate much of the guess work and make the process much simpler.
+The mere idea of buying swimsuits is enough to send some women running for the hills.
+Trying to figure out what fits, what style is the most flattering, and how to compliment your figure while taming trouble spots can be tough.
+If you know how to find your swimsuit size though, you can eliminate much of the guesswork and make the process much simpler.

-Some swimsuits come in the three basic sizes: small, medium and large.
+We get it – when it comes to determining swimsuit sizes, even with a swimsuit size chart, it can be a challenge finding the right fit.
+Knowing how to measure for a swimsuit can certainly come in handy, as well as understanding the variety of bathing suit sizes that are available.
+Some swimsuits come in three basic sizes: small, medium, and large.
 If you usually wear one of these sizes in clothes, it might work for your next swimsuit.
 Of course, some brands run big and others small, so look online before heading to the store and see if you can find any helpful information.

-Other labels – including Lands’ End – sell suits in a larger variety of sizes, often running from 2 to 18.
-These sizes may also match up with your tops, women’s dresses and jeans, giving you an idea of what to get.
+Other labels – including Lands’ End – sell bathing suits in a larger variety of sizes, often running from 2 to 18.
+These sizes may also match up with your tops, women’s dresses, and jeans, giving you an idea of what to get.

 If you’re busty, you should also take your bra size into consideration.
 You’ll need a suit that supports and lifts your chest, and the best one will probably have underwires and come in a few different cup sizes, much like a bra.
 Never settle for a swimsuit that flattens and squishes your chest, or anything that lets your bosom sag.

-Even if you think you know your bathing suit size, always try on swimwear before buying anything.
+Even if you think you know your bathing suit size, and you've double-checked with a size chart for swimsuits, always try on swimwear before buying anything.
 The suit you love on the rack might seem like it will fit perfectly, but you have to slip into it if you really want to know how it will perform at the beach or pool.